Mabinay – Negros Oriental

 However, not only “spelunkers” and “cavemen” will have a great time in the heart of Negros.
-The whole region is boasting with with rich flora and fauna.
-Those passing along the paved coastal roads of Negros Oriental should – no doubt – take a detour and stop off in Mabinay for the local culture and nature attractions.
+The whole region is boasting with rich flora and fauna.
+Those passing along the paved coastal roads of Negros Oriental should – no doubt – take a detour and stop off in Mabinay for the local culture and natural attractions.

 Useful Contacts of Municipality of Mabinay